juicyllama/framework/common/docs/content/apps/google/modules/geocoding.md

 The Geocoding module provides a wrapper around the Google Maps Geocoding API.

-For more information about this checkout the official [Google Maps Geocoding API](https://developers.google.com/maps/documentation/geocoding/overview).
+For more information about this checkout the official (Google Maps Geocoding API)[https://developers.google.com/maps/documentation/geocoding/overview].

 ## Installation